 West L.A.
 Fire Departments Fire Prevention Tips.
 Fire departments, locations and phone numbers for, Culver City, Ladera Heights, Marina Del Rey, Playa Vista, Santa Monica, Westchester/LAX and West Los Angeles.
 Prepare your home for fire prevention and family strategies in event of a fire.
 When replacing roof choose fire-retardant building materials.
-Examples: masonry roofing, fire-retardant shingle or asphalt-fiberglass especially if live in fire prone area.
+Examples: masonry roofing, fire-retardant shingle or asphalt-fiberglass especially if live in the fire-prone area.
 Many city ordinances require new installation materials be fire retardant.
-Trim tree branches overhangs from roofs, chimney and power lines.
+Trim tree branches overhang from roofs, chimney and power lines.
 Keep rain gutters free of leaves and debris.
-Chimney should be equipped with spark arrestor.
+The chimney should be equipped with spark arrestor.
 Wood decking can present fire hazards.
 Decks made of wood tend to have plenty of air circulation.
 Keep dry vegetation and wood away from wooden decks.
-Do not barbecue on wooden deck or beneath the deck.
+Do not barbecue on a wooden deck or beneath the deck.
 West L.A.
 Fire Departments Fire Prevention Tips.
 Preventative things to do to prevent home fires.

 West L.A.
 Fire Departments Fire Prevention Tips.
 West L.A.
 Home Fire Prevention

 - Safe electrical practices minimize outlet extenders or plug-in power bars.

 - Outlet extender or plug-in power bars can overload electrical circuits.

 - Broken electrical cords should be replaced or repaired.

 - Make sure receptacles and appliances are properly grounded.

 - Do not exceed maximum wattage on lighting fixtures.

 - Fire department suggests that smoke detector batteries be changed twice a year.